 Fred Medlicott: Cooperative Development Specialist

 Fred volunteered for NWCDC as an intern in the fall of 2017 and joined the staff in June 2018.
-Fred finished his Bachelor’s at The Evergreen State College and is near completion of a Masters in Management: Cooperatives and Credit Unions program at Saint Mary’s University through the International Centre for Cooperative Management.
-He works in the ROC NW program, oversees the Co-op Academy, and provides other cooperative development support as needed.
+Fred finished his Bachelor’s at The Evergreen State College and earned Master in Management: Cooperatives and Credit Unions program at Saint Mary’s University through the International Centre for Cooperative Management in 2023.
+He oversees the Co-op Academy, supports interns at the center, supports the ROC NW program, and provides other cooperative development support as needed.

 Luis Sierra: Cooperative Development Specialist